Last Updated on April 19, 2022 by Quantified Trading

-Commodities and gold are hard to trade – much harder than stocks, in our opinion.
+Gold swing trading strategies are rare and difficult to find.
+However, a gold weekend trading strategy exists in many forms.
+Commodities and gold are hard to trade much harder than stocks, in our opinion.
 However, a few strategies have worked for a pretty long time.

-Today we backtest a strategy that has worked for a couple of decades: the gold weekend trading strategy.
+Today we backtest a trading strategy that has worked for a couple of decades: the gold weekend swing trading strategy.
 The strategy is long gold over the weekend and has produced decent risk-adjusted returns.

 Gold has a tailwind overnight

 Just like stocks, gold has a positive bias overnight.
 The tailwind is, of course, not consistent, but almost all the gains in gold have come from owning it overnight.
 This is something we have covered in this article:

 The gold swing trading strategy in this article is performed on the ETF with the ticker code GLD that tracks the price of gold during normal market hours on the stock exchanges.
 The test period is from inception in late 2004 until September 2021.

 For those who have access to the futures contract, we recommend testing other twists and different times of entry and exits.

 Daily effects in GLD and gold

 Let’s first test the daily performance of gold.